YuanYuanOwO/Leaf-docs/docs/en/reference/system-properties.md

 ### -DLeaf.nearestEntitySensorBucketCount
 * default: 10

-:	How many buckets will be used if entity count reached the Bucket Sort threshold.
+:	How many buckets will be used if entity count reached the [Bucket Sort](https://en.wikipedia.org/wiki/Bucket_sort) threshold.

 	Should be the square root of entity count.

 ### -DLeaf.nearestEntitySensorBucketSortThresholdRatio
 * default: 2.0

-:	This value controls the ratio of Bucket Sort threshold `(Threshold = bucketCount * ratio)`
+:	This value controls the ratio of Bucket Sort threshold. `(Threshold = bucketCount * ratio)`

 ### -DLeaf.enableFMA
 * default: false

-: Whether to use [Fused-Multiply-Add operations](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) to accelerate math calculation.
+: Whether to use [Fused-Multiply-Add operations](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation) to accelerate some math calculations.

 	Requires a CPU which supports the FMA instruction set, otherwise it will be slower.